work with me

 (info for students).

-I am always looking to work with enthusiastic and creative students, and I particularly encourage students from any of the underrepresented groups in Computer Science to talk to me about potential projects.
+I am always interested in meeting enthusiastic and creative students, and I particularly encourage students from groups with longstanding underrepresentation in our discipline to talk to me about potential projects.
 I look for students who demonstrate commitment, creativity, communication skills (including visual communication), and courage.

 How can I get involved in research?
 Students who wish to work with me should complete the IV/LAB New Student Challenge, which involves either taking (and doing really well in) a class with me or doing one of the starter projects listed in the challenge.
 You also need to show me a sample of your writing.
 If you are interested, you don't even need to contact me first, just go ahead and try the challenge, then come see me to talk about it during my office hours.
 Please also read more below to learn more about the different specific ways for students to participate in research!